ISPRS Test Project on Urban Classification and 3D Building Reconstruction

 Detailled information about the test and the datasets is available from a pdf file which can be downloaded here.
 In the following a brief overview is provided.

 If you are interested in participation and want to download the data, please fill in the questionnaire.
-Once we have reviewed your input, you will be provided with instructions on how to access the datasets.
+After filling in the form you will immediately be provided with instructions on how to access the datasets.

 Two test sites, each containing several test areas for which reference data are available, are provided for the participants in this project in order to evaluate techniques for the extraction of various urban object classes:

 - Urban object detection: The participants may choose to detect single object classes, or they can try to extract several object classes simultaneously, for instance to benefit from context information, i.e. the information contained in the mutual arrangement of objects in complex urban scenes such as those distributed in this project.
 Reference data are available for a variety of object classes.
 The object classes typically discerned in urban classification are building, road, tree, low vegetation/grass, and artificial ground.
 This list is sometimes augmented by car if very high-resolution data (such as those in this project) are used.
 Since such a definition is not useful for evaluating the results of road extraction, in this project, the class artificial ground was split into road and artificial ground other than road.